Investor Highlights

 Corporate Governance

-Chairman’s opening statement
+Non-Executive Chair’s opening statement

 The Board is focused on developing the Group for the long-term benefit of all shareholders, with well-informed and effective decision making.
-In 2019 we adopted the QCA Corporate Governance Code and strive to follow its guidance and principles, many of which flow throughout our business via our strategy, our business model and our stakeholder engagement.
+In 2019 we adopted the QCA Corporate Governance Code and strive to follow its guidance and principles, many of which flow throughout our business via our strategy, our business model, and our stakeholder engagement.

 I am pleased to share with you the key parts of our governance structure and how they align with the principles of the Code.